Study level

 Description

-• mineral resource issues in the global context,
+- mineral resource issues in a global context,

-The objective of the practical work will be to become familiar with the main metalliferous minerals (macroscopic observations and use of metallographic microscopes).
+Practical work will aim to familiarize you with the main metalliferous minerals (macroscopic observations and use of metallographic microscopes).

 A field day will complete the training by studying examples of metal deposits.